justusnoegel/deadwood_prediction/README.md

 Aim of this project is, to include the Simple Water Balance Model in order to improve the deadwood prediction.

-How much can soil moisture explain dead wood events?
+How much can soil moisture explain the occurrence of deadwood?

 Workflow for the project:
 1. Analyse water balance evolution for the Harz region